trilitech/umami-v2/apps/embed-iframe/README.md

 ### `yarn dev`

-Runs the app in the development mode at [http://localhost:5173/](http://localhost:5173/).
+Runs the app in development mode at [http://localhost:5173/](http://localhost:5173/).
-Use [http://localhost:5173/embed](http://localhost:5173/embed) in local run of Umami Embed Component.

 The page will automatically reload if you make edits.
 You will also see any lint errors displayed in the console.